SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/semopractics/practics/whateveremic-pragmemics.md

 ### backchanneling

-»⟮A backchannel⟯« is ⟮an interjection⟯ ⟮during another conversation participants turn⟯ expressing a expositive pragmatic act.
+»⟮A backchannel⟯« is ⟮an interjection⟯ ⟮during another conversation participants turn⟯ expressing ⟮a ＿expositive＿ ＿pragmatic act＿⟯.
 Examples of ⟮＿backchannels＿⟯ in English are e.g. ⟮"yeah", "uh-huh", "hmm", and "right"⟯.

 ### hedge